doncasanova/passport-notes/README.md

-## Adding Passport to your project:
+## Adding Passport to your Mongo Project:
 The benefits of going through this somewhat painful process:
 - All requests to your server have the very useful `req.user` property.
 - All requests to your server can also be checked with `req.isAuthenticated()` to lock out rogue users.